Department of Transportation Scott Kubly, Director

 Chip sealing has the advantage that you can drive on the street immediately, but with microsurfacing you must wait two hours or more for the surface to cure before driving or walking on it.

-In the summer of 2015, SDOT plans to microsurface selected blocks in the following neighborhoods.
+This summer, SDOT is microsurfacing selected blocks in the following neighborhoods.
 Click on a neighborhood for more info.

 How does SDOT select the streets for treatment?